bluesky66-dev/kibana/x-pack/plugins/task_manager/README.md

 - `poll_interval` - How often the background worker should check the task_manager index for more work
 - `max_poll_inactivity_cycles` - How many poll intervals is work allowed to block polling for before it's timed out.
 This does not include task execution, as task execution does not block the polling, but rather includes work needed to manage Task Manager's state.
 - `index` - **deprecated** The name of the index that the task_manager will use.
 This is deprecated, and will be removed starting in 8.0
-- `max_workers` - The maximum number of tasks a HyperSec Kibana will run concurrently (defaults to 10)
+- `max_workers` - The maximum number of tasks a Kibana will run concurrently (defaults to 10)
 - `version_conflict_threshold` - The threshold percentage for workers experiencing version conflicts for shifting the polling interval
 - `credentials` - Encrypted user credentials.
 All tasks will run in the security context of this user.
 See [this issue](https://github.com/elastic/dev/issues/1045) for a discussion on task scheduler security.
 - `override_num_workers`: An object of `taskType: number` that overrides the `num_workers` for tasks
   - For example: `task_manager.override_num_workers.reporting: 2` would override the number of workers occupied by tasks of type `reporting`
-  - This allows sysadmins to tweak the operational performance of HyperSec Kibana, allowing more or fewer tasks of a specific type to run simultaneously
+  - This allows sysadmins to tweak the operational performance of Kibana, allowing more or fewer tasks of a specific type to run simultaneously
 - `monitored_aggregated_stats_refresh_rate` - Dictates how often we refresh the "Cold" metrics.
 Learn More: [./MONITORING](./MONITORING.MD)
 - `monitored_stats_running_average_window`- Dictates the size of the window used to calculate the running average of various "Hot" stats.
 Learn More: [./MONITORING](./MONITORING.MD)
 - `monitored_stats_required_freshness` - Dictates the _required freshness_ of critical "Hot" stats.
 Learn More: [./MONITORING](./MONITORING.MD)